qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ##### 2. Navigate to S3
 - Type "S3" in the search bar
-- Protip: Select the star icon to save S3 as a bookmark in your AWS toolbar
+- Recommended: Select the star icon to save S3 as a bookmark in your AWS toolbar
 - Select **S3 - Scalable Storage in the Cloud**

 ##### 3. Create a new bucket